James Bradberry: 2016

 On May 10, 2016, the Carolina Panthers signed Bradberry to a four–year, USD3.96 million rookie contract that included $1.70 million guaranteed and an initial signing bonus of $1.08 million.

-During training camp, Bradberry competed against Robert McClain, Zack Sanchez, Leonard Johnson, and Daryl Worley for a job as a starting cornerback following the release of Josh Norman.
+During training camp, Bradberry competed against Robert McClain, Sanchez, Leonard Johnson, and Daryl Worley for a job as a starting cornerback following the release of Josh Norman.
 Head coach Ron Rivera named Bradberry and veteran Bené Benwikere as the starting cornerbacks to start the regular season.

-On September 8, 2016, Bradberry made his professional regular season debut and first career start in the Carolina Panthers' season-opener at the Denver Broncos and made six combined tackles (five solo) and a pass deflection in a 21–20 loss.
+On September 8, Bradberry made his professional regular season debut and first career start in the Carolina Panthers' season-opener at the Denver Broncos and made six combined tackles (five solo) and a pass deflection in a 21–20 loss.
 He made his first career tackle on running back C. J. Anderson during the first drive of the game.
-On September 18, 2016, Bradberry made two solo tackles, two pass deflections, and made his first career interception off a pass by quarterback Blaine Gabbert to wide receiver Torrey Smith during a 46–27 victory against the San Francisco 49ers in Week 2.
-On October 2, 2016, he made two solo tackles before exiting the Panthers' 48–33 loss at the Atlanta Falcons in the second quarter with an injury.
+On September 18, Bradberry made two solo tackles, two pass deflections, and made his first career interception off a pass by quarterback Blaine Gabbert to wide receiver Torrey Smith during a 46–27 victory against the San Francisco 49ers in Week 2.
+On October 2, he made two solo tackles before exiting the Panthers' 48–33 loss at the Atlanta Falcons in the second quarter with an injury.
 Bené Benwikere and rookie Daryl Worley gave up over 300 receiving yards to Julio Jones in Bradberry's absence.
-On October 7, 2016, the Carolina Panthers released starting cornerback Benwikere in response to the secondary's embarrassing performance, subsequently making Bradberry the No. 1 starting cornerback alongside fellow rookie Daryl Worley.
+On October 7, the Carolina Panthers released starting cornerback Benwikere in response to the secondary's embarrassing performance, subsequently making Bradberry the No. 1 starting cornerback alongside fellow rookie Daryl Worley.
 He was inactive for the next three games (Weeks 5–8) due to a severe case of turf toe he sustained during the loss to the Falcons.
 In Week 13, Bradberry collected a season-high eight combined tackles (seven solo) and broke up a pass during a 40–7 loss to the Seattle Seahawks.
 On January 1, 2017, Bradberry made six solo tackles, a season-high two pass deflections, and intercepted a pass by Jameis Winston to Adam Humphries during a 17–16 loss at the Tampa Bay Buccaneers.
 He finished his rookie season with 59 combined tackles (47 solo), ten pass deflections, and two interceptions in 13 games and 13 starts.
-He graded out as the top ranked rookie cornerback and the Panthers' top defensive back by PFF.
+Bradberry graded out as the top ranked rookie cornerback and the Panthers' top defensive back by PFF.